Iliaromanov/Stock-Trade/README.md

 ## AWS Infrastructure

-‼️ This web app has gone through a big infrastructure overhaul ‼️
+I decided to change up the infrastructure of the project from Heroku to AWS Lambda, hence the two directories.

-The previous deployement can be found in the StockTrade-HerokuApp_DEPRECATED directory; this was a simple deployement of the app to Heroku.
+The previous deployement can be found in the StockTrade-HerokuApp_DEPRECATED directory; this was a simple deployment of the app to Heroku.

-Due to Heroku removing their free tier as of December 2022, and this app overall having too simplistic of an infrastructure, I decided to go to AWS for hosting this web app.
+Due to Heroku removing their free tier as of December 2022, and to gain more control over the infrastructure, I decided to switch to AWS for hosting this web app.

 I utilized the AWS CDK to provision my desired infrastructure using TypeScript code to produce an AWS CloudFormation stack and templates for AWS resource configuration and deployement.